 4. Stay at home

 Dark nights and dipping temperatures create the perfect excuse to stay in on a weekend, stocking up on your favourite foods, downloading a box-set and enjoying some time relaxed together on the sofa.
 Alternatively, why not organise a romantic home-made dinner for two, followed by a sensual massage for your partner, who can return the favour once you are done.
-Stock up on some sweet-smelling massage oils to heighten the sensations, and let one thing lead to another as you explore each other’s naked bodies!
+Stock up on some sweet-smelling massage oils or even a lube to heighten the sensations, and let one thing lead to another as you explore each other’s naked bodies!